AlenPelin/keo-studio/_portfolio/corinna---natural-light-photography-melbourne.md

   - "/media/6 keo studio photography corinna 2.jpg"

 ---
 [Corinna](https://www.instagram.com/apropos.coco/) is a  real gem I found in the Instagram.
 As soon as I saw her feed I decided to invite her to be my model.
-I like her style and her fashion taste so this is an example of photo session.
+I like her style and her fashion taste so this is an example of relaxed blogger photo session.

+We had 3 outfits - the best choice for fashion photoshoot.